KeeZhiSong/CodeCraft/README.md

 “Let’s hypothesize why index 5 might be problematic.”

+"Explain Recursion to me using a visual methaphor."

 2. Visualize Concepts 🌈
 For complex concepts, CodeCraft provides dynamic visualizations and metaphors to help users grasp difficult topics: